 3.2.1 Short-term illness or injury affecting the ability to attend or to be productive academically while in class, or that could jeopardize the health of the individual or the health of the classmates attending.
 Students must notify instructors prior to the class absence, if possible, that they are temporarily unable to attend class or complete assignments on time.

 3.2.2 Death or serious illnesses in the family when documented appropriately.
-An attempt to verify deaths or serious illness will be made by the Office of the Vice Provost for Academic Services & Programs in the Division of Academic & Student Affairs (Park Shops, 919-515-3037).
+An attempt to verify deaths or serious illness will be made by the Department of Student and Community Standards in the Division of Academic & Student Affairs (300 Clark Hall, 919-515-2963).

 3.3 There is no University-wide definition of a reasonable number of permissible excused absences.
 The instructor, in lieu of a University policy, is responsible for determining the acceptable number of excused absences in his/her class.
 The instructor may wish to use the elements of the Add Policy (e.g., the number of class meetings normally held during the Add period at the beginning of the semester; see NCSU REG02.20.02 - Adding and Dropping Courses, as a guideline in making this determination.)